-One of the classic questions that anybody looking to getting into the T-shirt printing business in the United States is whether to go with silk screening or vinyl printing.
+One of the most asked questions by anybody looking to get into the T-shirt printing business in the United States is whether to go with a screen printing or with a t-shirt press machine.
 These are two very different ways to produce T-shirts.
 Depending on how you choose, it can have a tremendous impact on your bottom line.

-You have to remember that if you’re in any kind of business, return on effort is crucial.
-You have to maximize the amount of money you’re getting out, while minimizing the amount of time, effort, energy and capital you’re putting in.
+You need to keep in mind that if you’re in any kind of business, return on effort is crucial.
+You need to maximize the amount of money you’re getting out while minimizing the amount of time, effort, energy, and capital you’re putting in.
 This should be fairly common sense when it comes to any type of business.

 With screen printing, you need to print the colors separately.
 Now think about that for a second.
 If you are going to hire somebody to print the colors separately on each shirt, then this would automatically explode the amount of time each shirt requires.
 A press machine, on the other hand, can print several colors at the same time.
 As long as these colors don’t overlap, you can print out a multi-colored shirt with one operation.
 Instead of hiring somebody to go over a T-shirt again and again so they can print different colors separately, you only need to hire that person once to get the job done right.

 Also, in screen printing, you need a separate screen for every design.
 This is a problem because you have to create a new screen for each and every design.
 What if the customer is wishy-washy and wants a new design almost every time he or she blinks?
 That’s going to be a problem.
 Your costs go up tremendously.
 You can try passing your costs to your customer, but good luck with that.